 If your agency is newer, don’t be discouraged.
 Every business has to start somewhere, and many funding providers specialize in helping newer agencies get the capital they need to grow.
 The key is to show a strong business plan and a clear vision for the future, proving that you’re building a business that’s meant to last.

-Your Agency’s Revenue and Cash Flow
+How Lenders Evaluate Your Revenue and Cash Flow

 How much money your agency brings in (revenue) and the cash you have available to cover expenses (cash flow) are critical.
 Lenders need to see that you have consistent income to handle your daily operations and make payments.
 They’ll want to look at your bank statements and financial records to assess your financial health and confirm that your agency is generating enough money to support itself.